 We would suggest that you talk with current students and graduates of any program.
 Ask yourself what you hope to gain.
 If your primary objective is a piece of paper, we can tell you right now that is NOT our focus at all.
 Our students do not place value on one piece of paper that may, or may not, buy them anything in the future.
 (Regardless of what any school promises.)
 Our students place value on the hundreds of pieces of paper they will be able to refer to in their completed work for the rest of their lives.

 We’ve been doing this longer than anyone else and we believe we’re still doing it better than anyone else!
 However, we never ever want anyone to enroll who has any doubts about whether or not this is the best program for her.

 In general, you need an apprenticeship with a practicing home birth midwife, a comprehensive academic study program, and any additional classroom or workshop experience you can get.

 At AAMI we set you up for success all along the way with online academic education, optional in-person skills labs, phone and video modules, and an online community to support your very best education.

 The course is difficult in that there is a lot of work to do.
 However, it can be accomplished by any student with desire and dedication.

-You will be required to take both a CPR and Neonatal Resuscitation course and to take a proctored test, the MSAT (which may or may not be in your home).
-A college level Anatomy & Physiology course is one option (not a requirement) in Section 3.
-You may satisfy that requirement by studying at home and taking a proficiency exam at a local college.
+You will be required to take both a CPR and Neonatal Resuscitation course.
+There are some outside classes included as options to complete the assignments in Section 3 but we also provide options that do not require outside class participation.
 Workshop and conference attendance is recommended, but not required.
 We highly recommend attendance at our Midwifery Skills Labs.